-Through Undergraduate Research and Senior Comps Projects, students at Occidental have been able to pursue their own research on food related topics.
-Clubs and funds also allow for students to get involved with with the food discussion.
+Through Undergraduate Research and Senior Comps Projects, students at Occidental have been able to pursue their own research on food-related topics.
+Clubs and funds also allow for students to get involved in the food discussion.

-With over 100 student clubs and organizations at Occidental, there are a number of food related clubs.
-Baking Club, Beekeepers of Oxy, Challah for Hunger, Ethical Consumerism of Coffee, FEAST, Veg Club, and WellFed all allow students to get involved by participating in the student gardening, discussing the importance of local produce, or trying their hand at cooking.
-Students also have the opportunity to start their own club and may be able to recieve funding from the Renewable Energy & Sustainability Fund for speakers and supplies.
+With over 100 student clubs and organizations at Occidental, there are a number of food-related clubs for students to join.
+Baking Club, Beekeepers of Oxy, Challah for Hunger, Ethical Consumerism of Coffee, FEAST, Veg Club, and WellFed all allow students to get involved by participating in student gardening, discussing the importance of local produce, or trying their hand at cooking.
+Students also have the opportunity to start their own club and request funding from the Renewable Energy & Sustainability Fund for speakers and supplies.
 At the Occidental Weekly, the College's official newspaper, students write a number of articles that cover stories about food-related news on campus and the greater Los Angeles community.

-In the fall of 2011, Occidental's Food Justice House was founded, allowing 7-8 students to live together in a close community, discuss food practices, tend their own garden, and implement good food practices in their daily life.
-In addition to pursing food justice in daily life, students also host events, participate in the surrounding community, and update a blog about what's happening in the house, around Los Angeles, and other interests.
+In the fall of 2011, Occidental's Food Justice House was founded, allowing 7-8 students to live together in a tight-knit community, discuss food practices, tend their own garden, and implement good food practices in their daily lives.
+In addition to pursing food justice in daily life, these students also host events, serve the surrounding community, and update a blog about goings-on in the house, news about Los Angeles, and other related topics.